 Either way, you will need to validate your registration by bringing to the library proof of your local address.
 This could be either an ID or a piece of mail that has been postmarked.

-In order to ensure that we keep accurate records, library cards expire once a year.
+In order to ensure that we keep accurate records, library cards expire every three years.
 You may call the library or come in person to renew your card.
 You will be asked to confirm your address and contact information.